Home Premier League Guide Everton

 Exit: Getting away from the ground was fine.
 A fair few Everton fans left at half time and those who didn't trickled out as it went from 4 to 5 to 6 up, followed by a quick rendition of "You should have gone Christmas Shopping" from the travelling Spurs fans.

 Enjoy: Overall, Liverpool is a good city, friendly people (cab drivers, bar staff etc), No issues with Everton fans who were pretty dejected.
-Goodison Park is a proper football ground with all stands different to one another.
+Hill Dickinson Stadium is a proper football ground with all stands different to one another.
 As regards the Everton crowd I was surprised at the lack of noise but then again they were behind by two or more goals for most of the game.
 Good day out, loads of beers and a Spurs win... happy days!

 TELL US ABOUT YOUR EXPERIENCES HERE: